pkijowska/projects-studying-etc/javascript.md

 SCOPE: 3 types of scope - global scope, function scope (variables only accessible inside), block scope (variables are accessible only inside block, so between {} HOWEVER this only applies to let and const!

+**CLASSES**
+A class defines the shape of a type of object
+Why not using prototypes?
+It is easier with classes.

 **HOISTING**
 = Makes some types of variables accessible in the code before they are actually declared.
 LET and CONST variables are unitialized.
 Var variables are hoisted. function example() will not be accessible before.
 But var example = function() will be hoisted, so we can call it earlier.
 IF WE TRY TO ACCESS VAR VARIABLE VEFORE INITIALIZATION IT WILL SHOW US UNDEFINED BECAUSE THE JS KNOWS IT WILL BE THERE BUT THIS IS NOT THE CASE WITH CONST AND LET.
 SAME WITH ARROW FUNCTION, won’t see it.
 ALSO VARIABLES WITH VAR Will be declared in the window object.
 UNLIKE CONST AND LET. (console.log(x === window.x)